CoolProp/CoolProp/Web/coolprop/HighLevelAPI.rst

 All :ref:`the wrappers <wrappers>` wrap this function in exactly the same way.

-For pure and pseudo-pure fluids, two state points are required to fix the state.
-The equations of state are based on :math:`T` and :math:`\rho` as state variables, so :math:`T, \rho` will always be the fastest inputs.  :math:`P,T` will be a bit slower (3-10 times), and then comes inputs where neither :math:`T` nor :math:`\rho` are given, like :math:`p,h`.
-They will be much slower.
-If speed is an issue, you can look into table-based interpolation methods using TTSE or bicubic interpolation; or if you are only interested in Water properties, you can look into using the IF97 (industrial formulation) backend.
+For pure and pseudo-pure fluids, two state variables are required to fix the state.
+The equations of state are based on :math:`T` and :math:`\rho` as state variables, so :math:`T, \rho` will always be the fastest inputs.  :math:`P,T` will be a bit slower (3-10 times), followed by input pairs where neither :math:`T` nor :math:`\rho` are specified, like :math:`P,H`; these will be much slower.
+If speed is an issue, you can look into table-based interpolation methods using :ref:`TTSE or bicubic interpolation <Tabular_Interpolation>`; or if you are only interested in Water properties, you can look into using the :ref:`IF97 <IF97>` (industrial formulation) backend.

 Vapor, Liquid, and Saturation States
 ------------------------------------

 If the input pair (say, :math:`P,T`) defines a state point that lies in the *vapor* region, then the vapor property at that state point will be returned.
 Likewise, if the state point lies in the *liquid* region, then the liquid state property at that state point will be returned.
 If the state point defined by the input pair lies within 1E-4 % of the saturation pressure, then CoolProp may return an error, because both *liquid* and *vapor* are defined along the saturation curve.

-To retrieve either the *vapor* or *liquid* properties along the saturation curve, provide an input pair that includes either the saturation temperature, :math:`T`, or saturation pressure, :math:`P`, along with the vapor quality, :math:`Q`, as the input pair.
-Use a value of :math:`Q=1` for the saturated *vapor* property or :math:`Q=0` for the saturated liquid property.
+To retrieve either the *vapor* or *liquid* properties along the saturation curve, provide an input pair that includes either the saturation temperature, :math:`T`, or saturation pressure, :math:`p`, along with the *vapor quality*, :math:`Q`.
+Use a value of :math:`Q=1` for the saturated *vapor* property or :math:`Q=0` for the saturated *liquid* property.
 For example, at a saturation pressure of 1 atm, the *liquid* and *vapor* enthalpies can be returned as follows.

 .. ipython::